 In the above paragraph links for planning council and the working group will be added once they are available as the working group is being formed.

-The project Overview of the project is being updated as well.
+The project Overview, and other meta-data like related projects, has been updated as well.
 See https://projects.eclipse.org/projects/technology.packaging for the new overview.